 Sales of substantial amounts of our common stock in the public market, or the perception that these sales may occur, could cause the market price of our common stock to decline.
-See "Shares Eligible for Future Sale" beginning on page 83 of this prospectus.
+See "Shares Eligible for Future Sale" beginning on page 79 of this prospectus.
 In addition, the sale of these shares could impair our ability to raise capital through the sale of additional common or preferred stock.
-Except for any shares purchased by our affiliates, all of the shares sold in our initial public offering, our May 2013 offering and the June 2013 secondary offering are, and all of the shares sold in this offering will be, freely tradable.
-Our directors and executive officers, Gulfport and certain entities controlled by Wexford are subject to agreements that limit their ability to sell our common stock held by them.
-These holders cannot sell or otherwise dispose of any shares of our common stock for a period of 60 days after the date of this prospectus, without the prior written approval of Credit Suisse Securities (USA) LLC.
-However, these lock-up agreements are subject to certain specific exceptions, including transfers of common stock as a bona fide gift or by will or intestate succession and transfers to such person's immediate family or to a trust or to an entity controlled by such holder, provided that the recipient of the shares agrees to be bound by the same restrictions on sales and, in the case of our executive officers and directors, the right of such individuals to sell up to shares in the aggregate.
-In connection with this offering, Credit Suisse Securities (USA) LLC granted a release of all lock-up agreements entered into in connection with the June 2013 secondary offering.
-In connection with our initial public offering, we also granted DB Energy Holdings LLC, or DB Holdings, and Gulfport certain registration rights obligating us to register with the SEC their shares of our common stock.
-In the event that one or more of our stockholders sells a substantial amount of our common stock in the public market, or
+Except for any shares purchased by our affiliates, all of the shares sold in our initial public offering are, and all of the shares sold in this offering will be, freely tradable.
+Our directors and executive officers and DB Holdings are subject to agreements that limit their ability to sell our common stock held by them.
+These holders cannot sell or otherwise dispose of any shares of our common stock for a period of at least 90 days, or 60 days with respect to DB Holdings, after the date of this prospectus, which period may be extended under limited circumstances, without the prior written approval of Credit Suisse Securities (USA) LLC.
+However, these lock-up agreements are subject to certain specific exceptions, including transfers of common stock as a bona fide gift or by will or intestate succession and transfers to such person's immediate family or to a trust or to an entity controlled by such holder, provided that the recipient of the shares agrees to be bound by the same restrictions on sales.
+We have also granted DB Holdings and Gulfport certain registration rights obligating us to register with the SEC their shares of our common stock.
+In the event that one or more of our stockholders sells a substantial amount of our common stock in the public market, or the market perceives that such sales may occur, the price of our stock could decline.